 To create a Test Set, press the Test Manager button on the Tools ribbon.
 An empty Test Manager screen appears, for which you can create new Test Scripts or add existing Test Scripts.
-At the top of the Test Manager you see a list of Test Scripts, where you can add scripts to the set, remove scripts from the set, or change the order of the scripts.
+At the top of the Test Manager you see a list of Test Scripts, where you can add scripts to the set, remove scripts from the set, change the order of the scripts, or add multiple Test Scripts from the file system.
 At the bottom you see the definition of the selected script.